sourcegraph/sourcegraph-public-snapshot/browser/README.md

 The test suite in e2e/e2e.test.ts runs on the release branch `bext/release` in both Chrome and Firefox against a Sourcegraph Docker instance.

 The test suite in e2e/phabricator.test.ts tests the Phabricator native integration.
-It assumes an existing Sourcegraph and Phabricator instance that had the Phabricator extension installed.
+It assumes an existing Sourcegraph and Phabricator instance that has the Phabricator extension installed.
 There are automated scripts to set up the Phabricator instance, see https://docs.sourcegraph.com/dev/phabricator_gitolite.
 It currently does not run in CI and is intended to be run manually for release testing.